 We have removed the negative elements of the traditional school environment: cookie-cutter teaching, overcrowded classes, and social cliques, all of which act as barriers to a student’s self-esteem, self-efficacy, and academic success.
 Our ultimate goal at Timbersong Black Mountain is to provide a structured and supportive learning community in order to empower students by fostering a positive relationship to learning while maintaining a rigorous standards-based curriculum.

-Academic programming appropriate for middle school girls ages 10-14.
+Academic programming appropriate for students ages 10-14.

 Students take part in hands-on learning opportunities outside of the classroom.

-If your child is underperforming academically, there are many potential causes:
+If your child is under-performing academically, there are many potential causes:

 No matter the challenge, Asheville Academy is here to help, and in most cases, has a proven track record of helping students with this challenge succeed in school.

 No, and oftentimes we can faciliate credit recovery for those that may fall behind.
 Often, students that struggle in traditional academic environments thrive within our smaller, more personalized classroom setting.
 In addition, we have qualified teachers who are dedicated to seeing each child under their care succeed within our academic program, Timbersong Academy, which is accredited by AdvancED.